This blog post was last updated on March 8, 2022 with new information about the latest commercial real estate trends.

-The commercial real estate world has been nothing but turbulent since the pandemic changed everything.
+The commercial real estate world endured significant volatility at the onset of the pandemic.
 From disrupting markets, to streamlining internal processes, and the rapid adoption of proptech, firms continue to respond to a faster-paced landscape.
+As commercial real estate sales rebound, firms are now finding their way to success in a transformed market filled with new challenges and opportunities.
 Read on to learn more about commercial real estate trends across financials, markets and technology that are leaving their mark on the industry as it exits the pandemic.

 Commercial Real Estate Financial Trends

 In March of 2020, the pandemic upended the commercial real estate world, disrupting everything from leasing activity to retail demand and beyond.
 The industry has come a long way since the onset of the pandemic, but its effects are still palpable.
-Vaccine availability, return-to-work plans and increasing levels of comfort within the public bolstered investor confidence, pushing industry transactions 17% above the pre-pandemic trend in Q2.
+In Q1 of 2021, commercial real estate sales were down by 28%.
+Vaccine availability, return-to-work plans and increasing levels of comfort within the public bolstered investor confidence, pushing industry transactions 17% above the pre-pandemic trend in Q2 of 2021.

 Based on CBRE’s U.S. Capital Markets Figures Q2 2021 report, commercial real estate cap rate trends show that cap rates have decreased across nearly all industries.
 Industrial saw the largest decline in cap rates, especially as the e-commerce industry booms.